Frequently Asked Questions

 Q: Do you offer financing?

 A: Absolutely!
 We have short-term, interest-free options on smaller purchases.
 We also have traditional financing for larger purchase, up to $10,000.00, at very competitive interest rates.
 This program is integrated into our checkout process and you never have to leave our site.
 It only takes a couple of minutes to complete the order.
 Once completed, the order will ship as soon as possible.
 The financing term doesn't begin until the order ships.
-We can also do interest-free layaway.
-This would mean the customer sends us monthly payments and then once paid for in full, then the order will ship.
 Please reach out to us if you have any questions on these programs.

 Q: What is your return policy?